-GES 433P • Biblical Spirituality: Experiencing God 3 Credits
+GES 433P • Biblical Spirituality: Experiencing God 3 Credits.

 A study of spirituality in a variety of biblical texts, both Old Testament and New Testament.
-Essential issues related to spirituality, including: What is spirituality?
+Essential issues related to spirituality will be addressed including: What is spirituality?
 What are biblical teachings regarding prayer, worship, and spiritual disciplines?
-How do we interpret biblical texts as paradigms for the contemporary practice of spirituality? .
+How do we interpret biblical texts as guiding paradigms for the contemporary practice of spirituality? .
+Prerequisites: Senior standing; [GES 140; GES 160; THE 201; Comparative Systems (G) course] or [GES 246; Comparative Systems (G) course].
+Offered: Occasionally.